Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 6. Click the button [SAVE] in the bottom right corner of the *Create channels offer* window.
     The new offer will be created.
 The *Create channels offer* window is closed.
-The *OFFERS* tab with the new offer in the *Channel offers* list is displayed.
+The *Offers* tab with the new offer in the *Channel offers* list is displayed.

     > [Info] It may take some time until the channel offer is created.